yannikmadeheim-del/pyFBS-nonlinear/docs/examples/tpa/11_insitu_TPA.rst

 Using the graphical presentation above, the most dominant transfer path can be pinpointed.

 ..
 [1] Moorhouse, A. T., A. S. Elliott, and T. A. Evans.
-"In situ measurement of the blocked force of structure-borne sound sources."
+In situ measurement of the blocked force of structure-borne sound sources.
 Journal of Sound and Vibration 325.4-5 (2009): 679-685.

 ..
-[2] Van der Seijs, M. V. "Experimental dynamic substructuring: Analysis and design strategies for vehicle development."
-(2016).
+[2] van der Seijs MV.
+Experimental dynamic substructuring: Analysis and design strategies for vehicle development (Doctoral dissertation, Delft University of Technology).

 ..
-[3] El Mahmoudi, A., et al. "In-situ TPA for NVH analysis of powertrains: an evaluation on an experimental test setup."
+[3] El Mahmoudi, A., et al. In-situ TPA for NVH analysis of powertrains: an evaluation on an experimental test setup.
 AAC 2019: Aachen acoustics colloquium/aachener akustik kolloquium.
 2019.